Contact our AI Lawyers

 The AI Act of the European Union is still in the making and this page is continuously updated.
 We encourage all visitors to contribute with ideas and suggestions.
 Do not hesitate to get in touch with us!

-Detailed insights from our legal experts on the AI-Act
+Detailed insights from our legal experts on the AI Act

 Date |